Harkool/MAPLE/README.md

 - Evaluation script that exports task metrics to CSV.
 - Processed benchmark and independence CSV datasets for AMP screening and 14 AMP-related functional tasks.
+- Minimal public AMP example CSV for inference and Streamlit testing.
 - Optional motif-reference table for the Streamlit interpretation layer.

 Pretrained `.pt` checkpoints and generated `.pkl` feature files are not included